 We begin Chapter 4 in medias res, going straight into the SOLDIER candidate hunt.
 It’s half a month after the AVALANCHE attack on Junon, and Shotgun has just broken into a fight club, where the reigning champion, “King,” is defending his title.
 With little more than a how-do-you-do, Shotgun blows the head clean off of the door guard.
 Okay, okay, the game doesn’t actually imply that he’s dead.
 In fact, her brazen murder is followed up by someone shouting: “She took him out with one blow!?”
 Yes, you idiots!
 That’s what guns do!
 This is one of many times where it seems the writers only had Rod (Male) in mind when writing these scenes, which is bizarre, because there are three gunners in the launch lineup, three of only four characters available when this episode was released!

 King decides that beating up someone with a firearm sounds pretty interesting (I mean, that’s not what he means to say, but it’s what he’s essentially saying all the same), and asks who Shotgun is.
 She replies by announcing that she’s going to impress every single person in the crowded club, single-handed, into SOLDIER.
 Shit, historical press gangs would bribe or kidnap a small group of people, but Shinra’s here to tell those press gangs that they were playing for small change!
-Obviously all you need is one spy with a baton and you can pick up about fifty assholes a stop, and nobody will even ask questions!
+Obviously all you need is one spy with a baton and you can pick up about fifty assholes at a single truck stop, and nobody will even ask questions!

 At Zodiac, we ran into a loose plot thread: remember the girl from the track team who wanted to find her missing sempai?
 Well here they both are!
 The girl we had spoken to earlier was basically unimportant in the grand scheme of things, but the older girl, Anna Yoshizaka, is worth naming.
 Her NPC teammate told her that Anna “can’t keep that up that up or it’ll ruin your health even worse!
 Then you’ll never run again…” But it wasn’t clear what she was talking about?
 The P1/P2 overhead sprites may not have been detailed enough to make out Tatsuya’s lighter, but they’re detailed enough to see that Anna’s sitting down, not dancing or doing anything that might harm or even strain her legs.
 We can clearly see Anna’s hands in this shot, arms crossed and definitely not holding anything – say, drinking, smoking, or doing drugs.
 Hell she’s not even “hanging out with a bad crowd,” because she’s literally on one side of the room on her own.
 The phrasing doesn’t even seem to imply that the NPC girl was saying, “You have to go back to school and track or you’ll fall out of practice,” either, she’s supposed to be doing… something!
 I’m out of after-school specials, Persona, so tell me: what horrible, life-ruining activity is this teenager supposed to be doing to herself?